Exhibition

 About Assisted Plant Migration:

-Assisted plant migration is the intentional movement of plants (typically native and long living, like trees) from a higher grow zone (warmer climate) to a lower grow zone (cooler climate) to help the cooler climate forests adapt to warming climates.
-As temperatures in the northeastern US feel more like the southern states in the coming years, northeastern forests should have some trees that are more comfortable with those conditions.
+Assisted plant migration is the intentional movement of plants — typically native and long living plants, like trees — from a warmer climate to a cooler climate.
+As temperatures in the northeastern US feel more like the southern states in the coming years due to climate change, northeastern forests may benefit from having some trees that are more comfortable with, and adapted to, these hotter conditions.
 This practice is currently being researched and implemented across the country to support climate-smart forestry.
-Trees don’t operate in isolation; Through many different means, southern-origin trees will be in new-community with northern-origin trees.
-For example, trees are able to communicate with each other by the exchange of volatile organic compounds (VOCs, tree hormones) through the air, and carbohydrate/protein sharing between roots.

 Homecoming is in collaboration with plant scientist, artist, and educator Jessica Gersony and members of the PLACE (PLant physiology, Art and Community Engagement) Lab at Smith College.